Signs of the Times (magazine): Editions

-All three publications collaborate on articles, layout and editorial policy.
+The three editions collaborate on articles, layout and editorial policy.

 History

 Signs of the Times was first published on June 4, 1874 by James White as a weekly newspaper, making it one of the longest running, continuously published, religious subscription magazines.
 (A Millerite magazine of the same name had been published earlier).
 Signs was significant in the founding of Pacific Press.
+The magazine conveyed Adventist viewpoints to those outside the Adventist faith, becoming the first significant publication to do so.
+The magazine changed from a weekly to a monthly publication in 1956.
+Circulation reached 275,000 in 1964.
+With a circulation of around 300,000, Signs of the Times was available in over 100 countries in 1974.

-Until April 1984 another magazine These Times was published for distribution east of the Mississippi River while Signs was distributed west of the Mississippi River.
-The current magazine is a merger of These Times with Signs as of that date.
+Until April 1984 another magazine, These Times, was published for distribution east of the Mississippi River, while Signs was distributed west of the Mississippi River.
+The current magazine is a merger of the two as of that date.

-In 2007, Signs changed format to a smaller size and more pages with the change being effected in South Africa in the latter part of 2013.
+In 2007, Signs changed format to a smaller size and more pages with the change reaching South Africa in 2013.